How Healthcare Companies Can Share Data Safely for Offshore Testing and Development

 Why Traditional Anonymization Tools Fall Short

 Some healthcare organizations turn to traditional in-house or older data anonymization tools to mask sensitive information.
-However, these solutions often break data integrity, similar to synthetic data, rendering the data ineffective for accurate testing and analysis.
-When anonymization tools fail to preserve data structure and key relationships, they compromise the quality of insights teams need for effective development and testing.
+However, these solutions often fail to preserve the structure and relationships within healthcare datasets, similar to synthetic data.
+When anonymization tools break data relationships, schema formats, or key dependencies, the resulting dataset becomes unreliable for testing, analytics, or AI development.

 Interested Read: A Comprehensive Guide to HIPAA Compliance in the Age of AI